YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 - Step 1: Create a Resource Group
 - Step 2: Create a Virtual Network and Subnet
-- Step 3: Create a Domain controller VM
+- Step 3: Create a Server VM
-- Step 4: Set a static IP address for the Domain Controller VM
+- Step 4: Set a static IP address for the Server VM
-- Step 5: Disable the Domain Controller VM's Firewall
+- Step 5: Disable the Server VM's Firewall
 - Step 6: Create a Client VM
 - Step 7: Configure the client VM's DNS settings
 - Step 8: Restart the client
-- Step 9: Ping the Domain Controller VM from the client VM
+- Step 9: Ping the Server VM from the client VM
 - Step 10: Verify the Client VM's IP configurations

 <h2>Deployment and Configuration Steps</h2>